Discover Canary Islands : Environment

 Drought, a reality

-The Canary Islands do not escape climate change.
+The Canaries are no exception to climate change.
 The islands regularly face periods of drought.
 A fire ravaged some 10,000 hectares of forest on the Spanish island of Gran Canaria in August 2019.
-To keep their water tables from drying up and to continue to provide for the needs of tourists, they rely on an innovation that was developed here: desalination of seawater.
-There are 300 desalination plants in operation in the archipelago, making it the territory with the most desalination plants per square meter in the world.
-In Lanzarote and Fuerteventura, all the water comes from desalination.
-The proportion decreases slightly for Gran Canaria (86% of human consumption and 50% of total use) and Tenerife, the island with the largest hydrological resources.
+And in the summer of 2023, it was the north of the island of Tenerife that was hit via a fire considered to be the worst experienced by the island in 40 years (almost 15,000 hectares of forest ravaged).
+To avoid drying up their water tables and continue to meet the needs of tourists, they are relying on an innovation that was developed here: seawater desalination.
+There are 327 desalination plants in operation in the archipelago, making it the territory with the most desalination plants per square metre in the world.
+In Lanzarote and Fuerteventura, all water comes from desalination.
+The proportion drops slightly for Gran Canaria (86% of human consumption and 50% of total use) and Tenerife, the island with the greatest hydrological resources.

 Mobilized citizens